New Zealand at the Men's T20 World Cup

 The New Zealand national cricket team is one of the full members of the International Cricket Council (ICC), the governing body of cricket.
 There have been nine editions of the T20 World Cup and New Zealand has participated in every edition.
-They have finished as the runners up of the tournament once in 2021, and also have been semi-finalists in three editions (2007, 2016 and 2022).
-They have an overall win–loss record of 25–19 from 47 matches.
+They have finished as the runners-up of the tournament twice in 2021 and 2026, and have also been semi-finalists in three editions (2007, 2016 and 2022).
+In the most recent edition in 2026, New Zealand reached the final with six wins and two losses, where they lost to India by 96 runs.
+They have an overall win–loss record of 30–22 from 56 matches.

 New Zealand is scheduled to host their first ever T20 World Cup in 2028, as co-hosts alongside Australia.